Local women give second life to plastic waste | Ghana News Agency

 Albert Oppong-Ansah

 Accra Oct.
-04, GNA- Susanna Klugah wakes up at down everyday apart from Sundays to pick used water sachets and bottles left behind by commuters.
+04, GNA- Susanna Klugah wakes up at dawn every day apart from Sundays to pick up used water sachets and bottles left behind by commuters.

 Her routine enables her to trek in good time from her home at Ashaiman market, one of the busiest markets near Accra, Ghana’s capital city.